OperationSpark/first-website/README.md

 Give it a couple minutes and you should be able to view your website live on the web at http://username.github.io!
 (Where 'username' is your own username.)

+Congratulations!
 You are LIVE ON THE INTERNET!